Forty eight million records sold in the U.S.

 1972 several U.S.

 and Walk On Water.
-But the big hit in UK and U.S. was Song Sung Blue and gave Neil two more Grammy nominations, although
+But the big hit in hits and U.S. UK was Sung Blue and gave Neil two more Grammy nominations, although

 he did not win.
 This was inspired by Mozart's "Piano Concerto no.